hoosier-daddy17/Debugit_2022/README.md

 - Use media slider to skip to whatever part you wish to listen to
 - use volume slider to change the volume

+--> Check Out The Video Demonstrations for Better Understanding of how the website works :)